nuejs/nue/packages/templates/nuejs.org/how-it-works.md

   caption: Perfect your grid system in varying contexts

-## Multi-site content development
+## AI-assisted content development
-Let AI handle content at scale:
+Nue separates content from design.
+AI generates the content, your design system handles presentation automatically:

 [video: Claude Code editing -> Browser windows updating]
   caption: AI generates content, the design system perfects it

-## Multi-site builds
+## Website mass generation
-Blast new domains like tweets:
+Nue builds and deploys sites with **incredible speed**.
+You can spin new websites almost like social media posts:

 [console video: nue build showing multiple sites]
   caption: One command builds all siteseverything.
 Only changed files rebuild.